-STEP 2.
-Soil type.
+STEP 2 - Soil type.
 The size of the rain garden is dependent on the soil type.
 Estimate your soil type by performing a ribbon test using the following steps:

 - a.
 Grab a handful of moist soil and roll it into a ball in your hand. - b.
-Place the ball of soil between your thumb and the side of your forefinger and gently push the soil forward with your thumb, squeezing it upwards to form a ribbon about 1/4 inch thick. - c.
+Place the ball of soil between your thumb and the side of your forefinger and gently push the soil forward with your thumb, squeezing it upwards to form a ribbon about $\frac{1}{4}$ -inch thick. - c.
 Try to keep the ribbon uniform in thickness and width.
 Repeat the motion to lengthen the ribbon until it breaks under its own weight.
-Measure the ribbon and compare it to Table 1.
+Measure the ribbon downhill uphill and compare it to Table 1.

-STEP 3.
-Slope.
+STEP 3 - Slope.
 Find the slope of the land where the rain garden will be located.
 Slopes should be less than 12%.
 Follow the steps below to determine slope.

-a.
-Place one stake at the uphill end of the rain garden area and another at the downhill end as illustrated in Figure 1.
+- a.
+Place one stake at the uphill end of the rain garden area and another at the downhill end as illustrated in Figure 2. - b.
+Tie a string to the uphill stake at ground level.
+Using a string level, level the string between the two stakes, tying it off to the downhill stake.

-Table 1.
-Soil type based on ribbon test.
+Figure 1 - Soil ribbon test.